Drums or Guitar – Which One Should You Learn?

 Can’t decide if you should learn the drums or guitar?
-We will take you through the pros and cons of each, to help you figure out which one to get started with.
+I will take you through the pros and cons of each, to help you figure out which one to get started with.

 Which one you should go for depends on the following: